ChillarAnand/avilpage.com/2016/10/why-use-cyanogenmod.md

 .. type: text
 -->

-Customization is one of the main reason I use CyanogenMod.

 When listening to music, to switch tracks I want to use volume buttons.
 For this I have to use [Pocket Skip Track](https://play.google.com/store/apps/details?id=com.silentlexx.volbtntrackctrl&hl=en) app.
 CyanogenMod has inbuilt support for that.